Logarithmic corrections for near-extremal black holes: Heat kernel prescription for logarithmic corrections

 Our goal would be to extract the logarithmic corrections in $Q$ and $T$ since they bring different scales to the solution.
 For this, we again consider the non-zero and zero modes contributions separately.
 Further, we have two kinds of non-zero modes, namely those that have have non-zero and slightly non-zero eigenvalues.
 The proper non-zero modes are the ones that are also non-zero on the extremal background.
 The proper zero modes are the ones that remain zero modes on the near-extremal background.
 The contributions are schematically divided into three parts,

 The treatment of the proper non-zero modes will be done in the same way as the non-zero modes of the extremal black hole, since these eigenvalues still scale like $1/Q^2$.
-As discussed in \cite{Banerjee:2023quv}, these modes give rise to $\log{Q}$ terms only.
-The coefficient will also remain the same as the non-zero part of the extremal computation.
+As discussed in \cite{Banerjee:2023quv}, these modes give rise to $\log{Q}$ terms only and the temperature dependence in $\log Z$ is polynomially suppressed.
+The coefficient of logarithmic contribution will also remain the same as the non-zero part of the extremal computation.
 The same is true for the proper zero modes, which give rise to only $\log Q$ corrections through the path integral measure.
 Hence, the coefficient of $\log Q$ terms coming from the proper non-zero and proper zero modes will remain equal to their counterparts in the extremal case.\\